MAPGuide

 Ten Principles for Socially Responsible Licensing

-The Netherlands Federation of University Medical Centres (NFU) developed the Ten Principles in 2019, and together with the Association of Universities in the Netherlands (VSNU), has added a toolkit including template patent license agreement terms to build on these principles.
-The organizations also provide a set of principles for public-private partnerships.
+The Netherlands Federation of University Medical Centres (NFU) developed the Ten Principles in 2019, and together with the Association of Universities in the Netherlands (VSNU), has since created other resources including a patent license toolkit.

 Universities Allied for Essential Medicines